AtikFaysal/learning_path/Flutter/Dart/Variables.md

 - `var`: For storing any value.
 E.g. ‘Bimal’, 12, ‘z’, true.
 Dart compiler automatically infers the type of the variable based on the initial assigned value
 - `const`: For storing constant value E.g(pie 3.14) compile time variable
 - `final`: For storing constant value E.g(pie 3.14) runtime variable
+- `dynamic`: For storing any kind of value, and allow to change the type of the value assigned to it.
+- `Object`: For storing any kind of value like dynamic, but we can't directly call methods on an *Object* variable without type casting, as it doesn't bypass type check.

 **String variable example**